RyanJeon/HIIT/README.md

 - Counting Laps (Set) of your workout

 Bugs:
--Buggy Time alignment
+- Buggy Time alignment
--Reset not working when pressed while the timer is running
+- Reset not working when pressed while the timer is running

 Future Features:
--Music Implementation
+- Music Implementation
--Parrot Dancing
+- Parrot Dancing